tikankika/Generate-Quiz-Questions-with-distractors...-QTI-file-Inspera/README.md

 See [Quiz Questions, distractors...
 QTI-file Inspera](https://chat.openai.com/g/g-oU6OEaoMh-quiz-questions-distractors-qti-file-inspera)

 ### Welcome to a project designed to enhance the process of creating educational quizzes through detailed instructions and specific commands tailored for GPT.
-This initiative started with the idea of utilizing hybrid code or pseudocode but has evolved into a more structured set of "mini-prompts".
-The process of creating an educational quiz involves three key phases: Background Preparation, Question Creation, and Output Analysis (BETA).
+This initiative started with the idea of utilizing hybrid code or pseudocode but has evolved into a more structured set of "micro-prompts".
+The process of creating an educational quiz involves three key phases: Preparation, Question Creation, and Output Analysis (BETA).

-### Highlights:
+### "Brief information

-Focus on Phase 2: The core of this guide is dedicated to the creation of quiz questions, providing a systematic approach to crafting both questions and answers for a more effective learning experience.
+Phase 2: The core of this guide is dedicated to the creation of quiz questions, providing a systematic approach to crafting both questions and answers for a more effective learning experience.
 Beta Evaluation in Phase 3: This phase is in beta, aiming to evaluate the quality of the generated quiz questions.
 While showing promise, it's an area where further improvements are being explored.

 **Phase 1** focuses on analyzing textbooks to pinpointing misconceptions, and aligning with the curriculum to establish clear assessment goals.
 The focus is on Misconception Identification, alongside ensuring Curriculum Alignment.